nwb99/paperupdate/README.md

 Currently only the updater is done and functional.

 **I'm by no means a guru at this, so please report any flaws and provide suggestions.
-Thanks**
+Thanks** **Guarantee you'll find a bug or something broken, an oversight, etc. I'm still learning to write software and scripts.**

 # YAPManTool Updater -- paper_update.sh
 Updates Paper using supplied version and build information via the PaperMC API v2